PremYekkali/DemoToken/README.md

 ## Token Holder Check

-You can check whether a user's address currently holds any tokens or not using:
+You can check whether a user's address currently holds any tokens by using:

 ```solidity
 function isTokenHolder(address account) external view returns (bool)
 ```

-This function returns `true` if the address has a balance greater than Zero.
+This function returns `true` if the address has a balance greater than zero.

 ---

 ## Token Burning

-Users can permanently destroy their tokens using the burn function.
+Users can permanently destroy their tokens using the burn function in the contract.
 Burning reduces both the user's balance and the total token supply.

 ```solidity
 function burn(uint256 amount) external returns (bool)